DChandlerP/CIPP_US_Notes/README.md

 ### Marketing Laws
 * **UDAP:** State "Unfair and Deceptive Acts or Practices" laws fill gaps in FTC enforcement.
 * **Telemarketing:** State laws often impose stricter curfews and registration requirements than federal rules.

+# International Privacy Regulation

+### Overview
+Multinational corporations face significant challenges in managing data across international boundaries.
+While U.S. state laws operate under federal preemption, international laws have no such hierarchy, leading to potential conflicts where complying with one nation's law may violate another's.
+The central tension lies between countries with strict privacy rights (like the EU) and the operational need for global data flow.

+### European Union General Data Protection Regulation (GDPR)
+The GDPR, effective May 2018, represents a progressive model of privacy protection that prioritizes individual rights over business interests.
+It has broad implications for U.S. companies due to its extraterritorial scope.

+#### Scope and Definitions
+* **Personal Data:** Broadly defined to include any information identifying a "natural person" or "data subject" (e.g., names, geolocation).
+It protects anyone physically in the EU, regardless of citizenship.
+* **Controllers vs. Processors:**
+    * *Controller:* Entity that determines the purpose and means of processing.
+    * *Processor:* Entity that processes data on behalf of the controller.
+    * Both parties have distinct obligations and liabilities.
+* **Territorial Jurisdiction:** Applies to any organization, regardless of location, that offers goods/services to or monitors the behavior of people within the EU.

+#### Data Subject Rights
+The GDPR grants extensive rights to individuals, requiring opt-in consent that is clear and distinguishable.
+* **Right to Erasure (Right to be Forgotten):** Subjects can demand the deletion of their data.
+* **Right to Access:** Subjects can request to know what data is collected and why.
+* **Right to Rectification:** Ability to correct inaccurate data.
+* **Right to Data Portability:** Right to receive data in a machine-readable format.
+* **Right to Object:** Ability to opt-out of processing or direct marketing.
+* **Automated Decision-Making:** Restrictions on AI making significant legal decisions about people.

+#### Penalties
+Violations can result in steep fines: up to **€20,000,000 or 4% of a company’s annual revenue**, whichever is greater.

+### Mechanisms for International Data Transfer (EU)
+The GDPR generally prohibits transferring data to non-EU countries unless the recipient ensures adequate protection.

+1.  **Adequacy Decisions:** The EU Commission reviews a non-EU country’s laws.
+If deemed "adequate" (commensurate with GDPR), data can flow freely.
+2.  **Binding Corporate Rules (BCRs):** Complex, legally binding internal rules for multinational corporations to transfer data between their own global entities.
+Requires EU regulatory approval.
+3.  **Standard Contractual Clauses (SCCs):** Standardized, non-negotiable contract language provided by the EU Commission.
+Used between a "data exporter" (EU) and "data importer" (non-EU) to contractually obligate GDPR compliance.
+4.  **Derogations:** Limited exceptions for specific transfers (e.g., explicit consent, vital interests, legal claims).

+### U.S.–EU Data Frameworks
+The history of U.S.-EU data transfer is marked by legal challenges regarding U.S. government surveillance.

+* **Past Agreements (Invalidated):**
+    * *Safe Harbor:* Invalidated following the *Schrems I* case.
+    * *Privacy Shield:* Invalidated by the CJEU in *Schrems II* (2020) due to concerns that U.S. surveillance laws overrode privacy protections for EU citizens.
+* **Current Framework: EU–U.S. Data Privacy Framework (DPF):**
+    * Established in 2023 after an EU adequacy decision.
+    * **Enforcement:** U.S. companies self-certify compliance via the Department of Commerce; enforcement is handled by the FTC.
+    * **Requirements:** Companies must update privacy policies, provide independent dispute resolution mechanisms, limit data retention, and ensure third-party accountability.

+### APEC Privacy Framework
+The Asia-Pacific Economic Cooperation (APEC) promotes flexible mechanisms to facilitate digital trade among member economies (which include the U.S., Canada, Japan, and Mexico, but not India).

+* **Nature:** Non-binding framework; does not override domestic laws.
+* **Nine Core Principles:**
+    1. Preventing Harm
+    2. Notice
+    3. Collection Limitation
+    4. Uses of Personal Information
+    5. Choice
+    6. Integrity of Personal Information
+    7. Security Safeguards
+    8. Access and Correction
+    9. Accountability
+* **Cross-Border Privacy Rules (CBPR):** A voluntary safe harbor system where companies are certified by third parties (like TrustArc in the U.S.) to demonstrate compliance with APEC principles.

+### Global Cooperation & Enforcement
+* **Global Privacy Enforcement Network (GPEN):** Created by the OECD.
+It is not a regulatory framework but a network to facilitate cooperation, information sharing, and training among privacy enforcement authorities globally.
+* **Conflict Resolution:** There is no single international law to resolve conflicts.
+Companies must rely on data management programs and legal counsel to navigate contradictions (e.g., when U.S. law mandates disclosure that EU law prohibits).